“Michael L. Michelsen” Award

 Call for nominations

-The call for nomiantions for the 2022 "Michael L. Michelsen" Award is closed.
+The call for nominations for the 2024 "Michael L. Michelsen" Award is open.

 Professor Techn.
 Signe Kjelstrup, Norway,